-This statistic task was chosen, with regards to Cobb and Moores (1997) arguments for promote statistic reasoning, namely that the task must be in relation to a relevant context.
-The context is familiar for pupils in Sweden.
+This statistic task chosen is familiar for pupils in Sweden.
 Further, the algorithm for mean value is focused initially on procedural knowledge (c.f.
 Hiebert & Lefevre, 1986), but it turns a form of balance between the algorithm and the context and by that makes it possible to also assess conceptual understanding (MacCullough, 2007).
 The test aimed to study the pre-service teachers’ focus (procedural and conceptual) when commenting on the pupils’ knowledge of mean values.
 They watched the recording twice, just before and after the research lesson.
 The pre-service students were given the following two questions in both pre- and post tests before they watched the recording:

 What knowledge can be examine of the pupils’ mean value knowledge (summative assessment)?